 The current maternity leave legislation (providing a standard 14 weeks to female employees) was passed in 2016.
 While it is likely to have been implemented in most regions, there may be some jurisdictions in which it is not fully implemented and, thus, companies may have to adhere to the region’s previous rules.
 If this is the case, it is best to check with local authorities to see if the legislation has been implemented.

 Maternity leave may be extended by 15 days in the event of special circumstances.
-The employee may submit a request to the employer for an extension to her maternity leave.
-The employer is not necessarily entitled to say no. If the employee is found by local authorities to have had good justification for the extension but the employer denied the request, the employer may face penalties.
+The employee may submit a request to the employer for an extension to her maternity leave and the employer is not necessarily entitled to say no. If the employee is found by local authorities to have had good justification for the extension but the employer denied the request, the employer may face penalties.
 Medical reasons would certainly be a good justification.

 If the employee gives birth to more than one child at a time, she is entitled to an additional 15 days per each additional infant.